Maximum principles and the method of moving planes for the uniformly elliptic nonlocal Bellman operator and applications: Introduction

 Therefore, it is desirable for us to develop the method of moving planes directly for the uniformly elliptic nonlocal Bellman operator $\mathrm{F}_{s}$ ($s\in(0,1)$) without going through extension methods or integral representation formulae.
 Direct moving planes method and sliding method have been introduced for fractional Laplacian $(-\Delta)^{s}$ in \cite{CLL,CW2,DSV}, for fractional $p$-Laplacians $(-\Delta)^{s}_{p}$ in \cite{CL2,CLiu,CW1,CW3} and for pseudo-relativistic Schr\"{o}dinger operators $(-\Delta+m^{2})^{s}$ in \cite{DQW}.
 These methods have been applied to obtain symmetry, monotonicity and uniqueness of solutions to various equations involving $(-\Delta)^{s}$, $(-\Delta)^{s}_{p}$ or $(-\Delta+m^{2})^{s}$.
 Sliding method for the uniformly elliptic nonlocal Monge-Amp\`{e}re operator $\mathrm{D}_{s}$ has been developed recently in \cite{CBL}, as applications, the authors derived the monotonicity of solutions to $-\mathrm{D}_{s}u=f(u)$ in bounded domains and the whole space.
 The uniformly elliptic nonlocal Monge-Amp\`{e}re operator $\mathrm{D}_{s}$ is a special case of the uniformly elliptic nonlocal Bellman operator $\mathrm{F}_{s}$.

-The goal of this paper is to establish various maximum principles for the uniformly elliptic nonlocal Bellman operator $\mathrm{F}_{s}$, as consequences, introduce \emph{the method of moving planes} for $\mathrm{F}_{s}$ and derive \emph{multiple applications}.
+The goal of this paper is to establish various maximum principles for the uniformly elliptic nonlocal Bellman operators $\mathrm{F}_{s}$ and $\mathbf{F_{s}}$, as consequences, introduce \emph{the method of moving planes} for $\mathbf{F_{s}}$ and \emph{the sliding method (on general unbounded domains)} for $\mathrm{F}_{s}$ and $\mathbf{F_{s}}$ and derive \emph{multiple applications}.
 For instance, under broad assumptions on the nonlinearity $f(x,u,\nabla u)$, we prove \emph{symmetry}, \emph{monotonicity} and \emph{uniqueness} results, and \emph{asymptotic properties} for solutions to equations \eqref{PDE} in \emph{bounded domains}, \emph{unbounded domains}, \emph{epigraph} or $\mathbb{R}^{n}$.
 For related literatures on the nonlocal Bellman equations or the regular second order Bellman equations, please refer to e.g. \cite{AK,Evans,K,Lions} and the references therein.

 The methods of moving planes was invented by Alexandroff in the early 1950s.
 Later, it was further developed by Serrin \cite{Serrin}, Gidas, Ni and Nirenberg \cite{GNN1}, Caffarelli, Gidas and Spruck \cite{CGS}, Chen and Li \cite{CL}, Li \cite{LiC}, Lin \cite{Lin}, Chen, Li and Ou \cite{CLO} and many others.
 For more literatures on the methods of moving planes, see \cite{BCPS,BDGQ,BN3,CD,CDQ,Cheng1,CHL,CL2,CLL,CQ,CT,CW3,CY,DFQ,DLW,DQ,DQ2,DQW,Li1,Li2,LD,WX} and the references therein.